dguarino/tessera/README.md

 ## no need to install
 Tessera is meant to be a set of helper scripts, to develop spiking neuron models straight out of a PyNN installation and as a drop-in for cluster deployment where you can only upload files but not install.

+tessera is assuming a full PyNN installation with at least the latest NEST.
+To ease the pain of installing a full stack from ubuntu to NEURON and NEST and numpy, and matplotlib ... a docker image is provided doing the job, dependent on the neuralensembles/simulationx docker image (see docker.com and `Dockerfile`).

-Therefore, you don't need to `python setup.py install tessera`.
-You just clone it, enter the folder, and start simulating.
+Therefore, **you don't need to** `python setup.py install tessera`.
+You just clone it, enter the folder, and start using the underlaying simulators through PyNN.

-However, if you really want, you can install it to derive your own classes using it as a module.

 ## files
-tessera is made of three files:
+tessera is made of two files:

 * helpers.py - contains all the routines to drive PyNN to define models and stimuli, run simulations (also for parameter searches), collect state values and save them as results ready to be analysed.
 * run.py - contains the code to interpret various shell commands

+You then run your analysis as you want, based on PyNN's output files in the neo format.

+My personal set of function is in:

 * analysis.py - additional routines for the analysis of simulation results

-tessera is assuming a full PyNN installation with at least the latest NEST.
-To ease the pain of installing a full stack from ubuntu to NEURON and NEST and numpy, and matplotlib ... a docker image is provided doing the job, dependent on the neuralensembles/simulationx docker image (see docker.com and `Dockerfile`).

 ## parameters
 no hassles with tessera, you usually only need to modify a dictionary of parameters to drive PyNN.